bluwale/HomeServerConfigFiles/wedding-viewer/README.md

 how does index.html work?
 This is the main webpage that guests visit to watch the livestream.
 It defines the structure of the site: a header, a password entry “gate,” the hidden video player that unlocks on correct entry, and a footer message index.
 It also loads the stylesheet (styles.css) and JavaScript logic (app.js) that handle the design and functionality.

-how does styles.css work?
-This file handles the visual design of the site.
-It defines the color scheme (soft rose accents on a dark background), layout of cards and forms, and the responsive styling for the video player and password gate styles.
-Its goal is to keep the page elegant and readable on both desktop and mobile devices.